 The prefix of “Perran comes from St Piran who sailed across from Ireland floating on a millstone as one of the early Celtic priest to preach to the Pagan population.
-It is said that he performed many wonderful deeds in Ireland before falling from favour and he was strapped to a millstone and thrown from the cliffs into the sea – at that moment there was a flash of light and he was seen serenely floating away sitting on the millstone.
+It is said that St Piran performed many wonderful deeds in Ireland.
+Sadly he eventually fell from favour and he was strapped to a millstone and thrown from the cliffs into the sea.
+Legend has it that at that moment there was a flash of light and he was seen serenely floating away sitting on the millstone.
 The first known church in Perranuthnoe dates from 1160.

 Back to the top

-Unfortunately by the late 19th century the church had fallen into such a bad state of repair that it was again largely rebuilt at the cost of £1,410.
-During this renovation the old pews and woodwork were lost and the old floor taken up to reveal that it was full of graves of which the grandest brick built tomb of the former rector Reverend Johnson (1815-1849) was sealed and preserved and the rest levelled and covered with fresh soil.
+By the late 19th century the church had fallen into such a bad state of repair that it was largely rebuilt at the cost of £1,410.
+During this renovation the old pews and woodwork were lost and the old floor taken up to reveal that it was full of graves.
+Tthe grandest brick built tomb of the former rector Reverend Johnson (1815-1849) was sealed and preserved and the rest levelled and covered with fresh soil.